Owlet7/wadfusion/README.md

 ## Supported WADs

 WadFusion is not a general-purpose tool for merging DOOM WADs; it is for *merging official content* only—it was created out of a desire for a "complete" version of retail DOOM and DOOM II.
 Please do not ask if WadFusion will support any specific WAD. **This includes any content from the 5th generation console ports.** If you want to add your own content to a custom IPK3, either modify WadFusion's code yourself, or simply edit the IPK3 that WadFusion generates.
-Please do not ask us for support when doing either, try consulting the [ZDoom Wiki](https://zdoom.org/wiki/Main_Page) instead.
+Please try consulting the [ZDoom Wiki](https://zdoom.org/wiki/Main_Page) first before asking for help.
+If you've created an addon for WadFusion, feel free to share it with the community on the [Discussions](https://github.com/Owlet7/wadfusion/discussions/categories/show-and-tell) section.

 Here is the official list of WADs that WadFusion will recognize:
 - DOOM (original registered version of `doom.wad`, containing only episodes 1-3)